What To Expect

 It varies from person to person.
 Most Mohs surgeries go quickly, but depending on the location and the size of your skin cancer, having skin cancer removed can sometimes take 3+ hours.

-Before surgery, Sunflower Dermatology will go over the procedure with you and provide an estimate for how long the operation will take.
+Before surgery, Epiphany Dermatology will go over the procedure with you and provide an estimate for how long the operation will take.

 Can I Take My Daily Medications with Mohs Surgery?